perryyo/deploydjango.com/source/index.rst

 Deploy Django
 =============

-*The definitive guide to deploying Django applications in the cloud.*
+*The definitive guide to deploying Django applications on Heroku.*

 Welcome